Neutx/Open-Source-Web-Store/README.md

 © 2021 Adil Parwez

 The Open Web, a free software, is licensed under GPL v3.0.
-It is shared with the hope that it proves useful, but it comes without any warranty—neither implied merchantability nor fitness for a specific purpose.
+It is shared with the hope that it proves useful,but it comes without any warranty—neither implied merchantability nor fitness for a specific purpose.
 ```
 ```
 Open Source doesn't mean a free pass to copy the app, upload it elsewhere, or sell a closed-source version.
 Please read the following carefully:

 1. If you make a copy of the software under GPL, it must be under the same license.
 Uploading it on closed-source platforms like PlayStore/AppStore/not on GitHub without distributing the source code is not allowed.

 2. Selling any copied or modified version of the app under a "non-free" license is prohibited.
 You must provide a copy with the original software or clear instructions on how to obtain it.
-State all changes, disclose the full source code, include the same license, and retain all copyrights.
+State all changes, disclose thefull source code, include the same license, and retain all copyrights.

 ```
 ```
 In simple terms, you can ONLY use the source code for this app in an `Open Source` project under `GPL v3.0` or later.
 Ensure your source code is clearly disclosed on platforms like GitHub, provide instructions on obtaining the original software, clearly state all changes, and retain all copyrights.
 Usage under any "non-free" license is strictly forbidden.

 ```
 See the [GNU General Public License](https://github.com/Neutx/Open-Source-Web-Store/blob/main/LICENSE) for more details.